What to do if ...

 Get tested for STIs if you had sex without a condom or other kinds of protection.
 Getting tested will help you know for sure if you have an STI, even if there are no symptoms.
 Find out where you can get tested.

-Taking the emergency contraceptive pill (Plan B) as soon as possible and within five days of having vaginal sex without a condom will reduce the chance of becoming pregnant.
-Copper IUDs are also a good option for emergency contraception and can be inserted up to seven days after uprotected vaginal intercourse.
+Taking the emergency contraceptive pill (Plan B) as soon as possible and within five days of having sex without a condom will reduce the chance of becoming pregnant.
+Copper IUDs are also a good option for emergency contraception and can be inserted up to seven days after uprotected intercourse.
 Find out where you can go for emergency IUD insertion in BC.

 Get a pregnancy test